 I think the attack, although it failed, has done both Divisions a great deal of good [author’s emphasis].

-The Fromelles ‘diversion’ had failed.
+Simply put the Fromelles ‘diversion’ was an utter failure.
 German reserves were not diverted from the Somme offensive.
 German High Command was not tricked into thinking the main British attack would fall on the Aubers ridge.
 In fact, Haking’s battle plans found on a dead officer shortly after the attack started, confirmed this.10

 The 5th Australian Division suffered over 5,500 casualties, rendering it incapable of offensive action for many months.
 The British and Canadians didn’t get much further than their starting points and also suffered heavy casualties.

 The Germans lost over 1,600 men.
 Corporal Adolf Hitler, a message runner with the 16th Bavarian Reserve was, unfortunately, not among the dead.

 The story continued…